Mastering GRE Quantitative Comparison: Strategies for Quick Solutions

 Example:

-Since we found scenarios where A > B and A = B, the relationship cannot be determined.
+Since A > B and A = B both occur, the relationship is not fixed.

 Answer: D) The relationship cannot be determined from the information given.